Why this summer is the time to visit Hadrian's Wall, the UK's most underrated tourist attraction, The Telegraph

 Where to go on holiday in 2017: the hot list, The Guardian

-Hadrian’s Wall World Heritage Site will host a major new exhibition in 2017 celebrating the cavalry regiments that once guarded this famous North West frontier of the mighty Roman Empire.
+Since April 2017, Hadrian’s Wall World Heritage Site has played host to a major and unique exhibition celebrating the prestigious Roman cavalry regiments that once guarded this famous North West frontier of the mighty Roman Empire.

 The national and international museums include the British Museum, National Museums Scotland, the Musee d’Art Classique de Mougins (France), Archäologisches Landesmuseum Baden-Württemberg / Limes Museum, Aalen, the Archaeological State Collection, Munich, the Landesmuseum Württemberg, Stuttgart (Germany).